People get better at catching deepfakes with practice, research says

 The team embedded their object-removing AI model — which automatically detected things like boats in pictures of oceans and removed them before replacing them with pixels approximating the occluded background — on a website dubbed Deep Angel in August 2018, in the Detect Fakes section.
 In tests, users were presented with two images and asked “Which image has something removed by Deep Angel?”
 One had an object removed by the AI model, while the other was an unaltered sample from the open-source 2014 MS-COCO data set.

-From August 2018 to May 2019, the team says that over 240,000 guesses were submitted from more than 16,500 unique IP addresses with an average identification accuracy of 86%.
+From August 2018 to May 2019, the team says that over 240,000 guesses were submitted from more than 16,500 unique IP addresses, with an average identification accuracy of 86%.
 In the sample of participants who saw at least ten images — about 7,500 people — the mean correct classification percentage was 78% on the first image and 88% on the tenth image, and the majority of manipulated images were identified correctly more than 90% of the time.

 The researchers concede that their results’ generalizability is limited to pictures produced by their AI model, and that future research could expand the domains and models studied.
 (They leave to a follow-up study investigating how detection proficiency is helped or hindered by direct feedback.)
 But they say that their results “suggest a need to reexamine the precautionary principle” that’s often applied to content-generating AI.